Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 There doesn't seem to be anything special about this company at all anymore or ever.
 Well, you know, I mean, not everybody can lose as much money as OpenAI.

-You know, that feels a very special or have the connections of Masayoshi-san, you know?
+Or have the connections of Masayoshi-san, you know?
 Oh, my God.
 I haven't heard from Masayoshi-san in a minute.

-he bought a Foxconn lab, an old Foxconn lab to turn into an AI server building place in like Ohio, I think it is.
+I like that he bought a he bought a Foxconn lab, an old Foxconn lab to turn into an AI server building place in like Ohio, I think it is.
 It's like,

 Yeah, bring him on.

 I have asked him.
-I have genuinely emailed SoftBanks PR and I've emailed Anthropics PR for Dario and haven't heard back from either.
+I have genuinely emailed SoftBanks PR and I've emailed Anthropic's PR for Dario and haven't heard back from either.

 I assume there's an email issue because there's no other reason they wouldn't come on this show.
 It's just it now.